foundry-rs/starknet-foundry/docs/src/appendix/snfoundry-toml.md

 ### `wait_params`

 The `wait_params` field specifies the parameters for waiting during transactions.
 Default values are `timeout = 300` and `retry_interval = 5`.
+This is used while waiting for transaction.
+Txs will be fetched every 5s with timeout of 300s - so 60 attempts.

 ```toml
 [sncast.myprofile]